LakshGehani/Indicator-Tester/README.md

 This project consists of two parts: historical data backtesting using the Supertrend indicator and Chopiness Index with data from Yahoo Finance and live data plotting and Supertrend calculation for market entry and exit using the Kotak Neo API.

+## Disclaimer

+This financial analysis and visualization tool is provided for educational and informational purposes only.
+It is not intended to be used as financial advice or to make actual financial decisions.

+Please be aware that trading and investing in financial markets involve significant risks, and past performance is not indicative of future results.
+Before making any financial decisions, consult with a qualified financial advisor, conduct your own research, and consider your individual financial situation and risk tolerance.

+The authors and contributors of this tool do not guarantee the accuracy or completeness of the data and analysis presented, and they are not responsible for any financial losses or gains that may result from the use of this tool.
+Use this tool at your own discretion and risk.

 ## Part 1: Historical Data Backtesting

 ### Overview